heremaps/here-data-sdk-cpp/docs/OverallArchitecture.md

 * **utils** - some utilities such as base64 or LRU cache

 For more information on how to use cache, see the [cache example](dataservice-cache-example.md).

 #### olp-cpp-sdk-authentication

-The authentication module wraps the HERE Authentication and Authorization REST API.
+The authentication module wraps HERE Authentication and Authorization REST API.
 It's an OAuth 2.0 compliant REST API that lets you obtain short-lived access tokens that are used to authenticate requests to the HERE platform Services.
 Tokens expire after 24 hours.

 For more information on how to use this module, see the [read and write examples](../docs).